omarsamir1999/E-commerce/README.md

 - Facilitate account balance inquiries.

-Certainly, you can add a separate section highlighting that each service has its dedicated branch containing the Entity-Relationship Diagram (ERD).
-Here's how you can include it:

 ### Entity-Relationship Diagram (ERD)

 For meticulous project organization and a deeper understanding of our microservices architecture, we have dedicated individual branches for each service.
 In these branches, you will find the Entity-Relationship Diagram (ERD) that illustrates the data model and relationships specific to each service.
 Below are the branches and links to access the ERDs: